-The specific illicit discharge of concern is PCBs, which can be found both in sediment and in stormwater.
+The specific illicit discharge of concern was PCBs, which can be found both in sediment and in stormwater.
 PCBs can be found within other classifications of illicit discharges, such as motor oil, paint, and suspended solids.
 Detecting and eliminating sources of PCBs may in turn eliminate other illicit discharge sources.
-In 2010, 2011, and 2012, catch basins in the Union Basin were sampled for PCBs in sediment.
-The Union Basin was divided into 13 sample areas.
+Catch basin sediments throughout in the Union Basin, were sampled for PCBs.
+This basin was divided into 13 sample areas.
 After sampling, remedial maintenance was performed on each catch basin.
-Sediment was removed using a Vactor truck and disposed at the North Side Landfill after confirmation that PCB concentrations were low enough to dispose sediments at this location.
-This effort is part of a larger study that also sampled catch basins in CSO and drywell locations.
+Sediment were removed using a Vactor truck and disposed at the North Side Landfill after confirmation that PCB concentrations were low enough to dispose sediments at this location.
+This effort was part of a larger study that also sampled catch basins in other MS4 sub-basins throughout the City.

-Remedial maintenance and sampling were first completed in the Union Basin in 2010.
-The basin was split into 13 priority areas for investigation (Figure 2.3.2).
+Remedial maintenance and sampling efforts were initially completed in the Union Basin.
+This basin was categorized into 13 priority areas for investigation (Figure 3).
 Samples from each group were composited and analyzed for Aroclors.
-No PCBs samples exceeded the MTCA residential cleanup standard of 1 mg/kg for the Aroclor analysis.
-The Anatek results were sent to the City of Spokane's Solid Waste Management Department to approve disposal at the Northside Landfill facility.
-All samples were then sent to Pacific Rim Labs for more detailed analysis, including lower detection limits, and analyzed for 209 congeners.
+Sample analytical results concluded that PCB concentrations did not exceed the MTCA residential cleanup standard of 1 mg/kg for the Aroclor analysis.
+Laboratory analytical results were submitted to the City's Solid Waste Management Department for approve disposal at the Northside Landfill facility.
+In addition, samples were then submitted, under chain-of-custody, to Pacific Rim Laboratories Inc, located in Surrey, British Columbia Canada, for further detailed analysis, including lower detection limits, and analyzed for 209 congeners.

-In 2011, re-testing was done on 13 individual catch basins of groups 12 and 13.
+Re-testing was completed on 13 individual catch basins of groups 12 and 13.
 These basins are located in the groups with highest PCB concentrations.
-Re-testing individual catch basins assists in tracing sources of PCBs, which will aid in detection and elimination of the illicit discharge.
+Re-testing individual catch basin sediments was helpful with tracing sources of PCBs, which aided in detection and elimination of the illicit discharge.

-In 2012, additional catch basin sampling and analysis was performed in the Union Basin to help quantify ongoing PCB sources.
+Furthermore, additional catch basin sampling and analysis was completed in the Union Basin to help quantify ongoing PCB sources.
 Composite samples were collected in Groups 1, 2, 8, 11, and 12.
 Individual catch basin samples were collected in Groups 3, 4, 5, 6, 10, and 13 where sufficient sediment depth had accumulated.
-The concentration of PCBs had reduced slightly from the 2010 samples; however, PCBs were still detected in all catch basin samples, indicating an ongoing and diffuse source.
+There was a reduction in PCB concentrations compared to previous samples.
+However, PCB concentrations were still detected in all catch basin samples, indicating an ongoing and diffuse source.